Macrometacorp/docs/docs/collections/dynamo/create-dynamo-table.md

 sidebar_position: 10
 ---

-Dynamo Table collection is available for AWS Dynamo Database users.
-Macrometa’s platform can be used as a data store to acquire Global data distribution within milliseconds.
-To switch to GDN, the user need to change the connection URL, AccessKey, and SecretKey.
+AWS Dynamo Database users can create Dynamo Table collections.
+You can use Macrometa as a datastore and achieve global data distribution within milliseconds.

+To switch to GDN, you must change the connection URL, `AccessKey`, and `SecretKey`.
 AWS Dynamo DB SDK and CLI are compatible.
-Geo Distribution is set to Global by default.
+Geo-distribution is global by default.

 ## Create a Dynamo Table Collection  with the Console